AdobeDocs/uix/src/pages/services/aem-cf-console-admin/guides/dev-env/index.md

 npm show @adobe/aio-cli version
 ```

-If your AIO CLI is outdated, update it by running `npm install -g @adobe/aio-cli`.
+If your AIO CLI is outdated, update it by running the following command.
 ```shell
 npm install -g @adobe/aio-cli
 ```